arief25ramadhan/finding-lane-lines-udacity/writeup_template.md

  <li>Convert the images into grayscale</li>
  <li>Perform Gaussian Blur to increase smoothness</li>
  <li>Perform Canny edge detection on the smoothed images </li>
- <li> Draw hough lines on the image while also determining the region of interest.
-Use the "bitwise and" operator</li>
+ <li> Draw hough lines on the image while also determining the region of interest(roi), use the "bitwise and" operator to get the roi</li>
  <li>Draw the constructed hough line on top of the original image to simulate lane detection</li>
  </ol>